 This program is separate from volunteering at the shelter.
 If you’d like to volunteer at the facility or off sites you must complete an orientation.
 Many times after the dog walk an orientation will be offered to those who are interested.

 Please be sure to keep the following guidelines in mind:

-- Please no smoking around the dogs.
+- No smoking: Please no smoking around the dogs.

 Be sure to check for rain dates or cancellations due to holidays.

 Hope to see you!
 Please e-mail email@example.com if you’re interested and with any questions.

 Join our mailing list to receive the latest news and updates from the Humane Society of Walden.

 You have Successfully Subscribed!